 Shortcodes are something like placeholders.
-You add them into the text of a post or page and they will be replaced in the output with something different, depending on the code you use.
+You insert them into the body of a post, page or text widget and they will be replaced in the output with something different, depending on the code you use.

 - If the value of a parameter contains spaces, then you need to enclose it in quotes.

 - If you need to use quotes inside the value, you can use single quotes or double quotes, what ever you haven’t used for the outer enclosure.
+Example:

 If you don’t want to mess around with shortcodes and parameters, you can also get the same results with Gutenberg, which is the default WordPress editor since version 5.0.
-All tag cloud shortcodes exist as Gutenberg blocks and you can simply configure them through a user interface.
+All tag cloud shortcodes exist as Gutenberg blocks and you simply configure them through a user interface.